ganrad/az-aks-ref-arch-4hls/dev-cluster/README.md

    $ ./dev-cluster/azure-cli/deploy.sh
    ```

-5. Review Azure resources
+5. Review deployed Azure resources

    Login to [Azure Portal](https://portal.azure.com) and verify all Azure resources have been provisioned ok.

    Use [Azure Cloud Shell](https://shell.azure.com) and SSH login to the Linux Jumpbox.
-Verify Azure CLI, Kubernetes CLI and Helm CLI have been installed on the Jumpbox (virtual machine).
+Verify *Azure CLI, Kubernetes CLI and Helm CLI* have been installed on the Jumpbox (virtual machine).
 Refer to the commands below.

    ```bash
    # Verify Azure CLI is installed